Bibibye/emacs_conf/README.md

 - `cd` to your local copy
 - `make install`

-Be carefull, this operation will erase your previous configuration.
+Be careful, this operation will erase your previous configuration.